What does it mean when the 50% rule applies to the US Entity List?

 However, since a few sanctions programs in the SDN List also involve secondary sanctions, companies outside the US also check their business partners and their owners against the SDN List.
 This is based on the US understanding that secondary sanctions must be observed worldwide, and thus also by non-US companies.
 The 50% rule in the SDN List has a very limited application area for companies based outside of the US.

-The significance of the 50% rule for companies outside of the US could increase considerably if a 50% rule were to apply to the US Entity List (EL) as well in the future.
-The EL is a list of extraterritorial US export control laws under the Export Administration Regulations (EAR) and it is administered by the US Department of Commerce’s Bureau of Industry and Security (BIS).
+The significance of the 50% rule for companies outside of the US will increase considerably when the new BIS rule takes effect – in particular the 50% rule application for the US Entity List.
+The EL is a list of extraterritorial US export control laws under the Export Administration Regulations (EAR), administered by BIS.
 The EAR apply worldwide to trade involving US products – and there are many of them in companies around the world.

-The inclusion of the 50% rule in the US Entity List of the BIS is planned and already prepared in light of massive evasions of sanctions against Russia.
+The inclusion of the 50% rule in the US Entity List has been prepared by BIS in light of massive evasions of sanctions against Russia.
 Particularly in view of the good trade relations between China and Russia, the US wants to prevent US products from reaching Russia unnoticed via unlisted Chinese entities that are owned by sanctioned Chinese companies, research institutes, and universities.

 A real-life use case: The Huawei Technologies Group has more than 200 locations around the globe that are listed on the EL.
 Due to the extraterritorial scope of the EAR, re-exporting US products to these worldwide locations that are explicitly mentioned is effectively prohibited.
-Given that there are many more Huawei locations than the ones that are explicitly listed and these locations are not subject to re-export bans due to the lack of a 50% rule, it becomes clear that the US would like to close this gap.
+Given that there are many more Huawei locations than the ones that are explicitly listed and these locations are not subject to re-export bans without the new BIS 50% rule, it becomes clear that the US would like to close this gap.

 The course of action planned by the US is perfectly understandable.
-However, including the 50% rule in the US Entity List would lead to a significant additional burden for companies outside of the US.
-All companies that have US products in their portfolio would have to check their re-exports against the EAR, which would include the 50% rule for non-listed business partners.
+However, including the 50% rule in the US Entity List will lead to a significant additional burden for companies outside of the US.
+All companies that have US products in their portfolio will have to check their re-exports against the EAR, which would include the 50% rule for non-listed business partners once the Affiliates Rule comes back into effect later this year.

-If this procedure is applied to the US Entity List with a 50% rule, the ownership structures of all business partners would have to be determined and checked for a listing in the EL.
+Once this procedure is applied to the US Entity List with a 50% rule, the ownership structures of all business partners will have to be determined and checked for a listing in the EL.
 The additional time and money required to do so would be immense.

 Monthly updates by email from AEB on relevant export controls, customs, and supply chain management topics.
 Sign up and don't miss out.